It went up today, just days after the Electoral College vote that made President-elect Joe Biden’s election official.

 For a time, Fiorito played with other ideas for the final look.
 “We decided to keep it simple and not be too inflammatory," she says of working with Moore.

-The latest billboard follows a June 2020 makeover.
+a June 2020 makeover.
 That’s when Fiorito covered the initial Trumpocalypse art with a voting-themed design, hoping it would inspire more people to head to the polls.

 She’s actually created designs for the opposite side of the billboard, as well.
 The first included the word “unity” spelled in American Sign Language.
 In June, she covered that artwork with a piece addressing police brutality.